zilliztech/zdoc/versioned_docs/version-byoc/tutorials/metrics-and-alerts/view-cluster-metric-charts.md

 - **Request Failure Rate (Write)**: The percentage of timeout write requests (insert, bulk insert, upsert, and delete) in all write requests per second.

 - **Slow Query Count**: The number of slow query operations, including all search and query requests.
 By default, all requests whose latency is 5 seconds are considered slow queries.
-This metric type is available only for [BYOC](./select-zilliz-cloud-service-plans#bring-your-own-cloud-byoc) clusters or clusters of the [Enterprise](/docs/select-zilliz-cloud-service-plans?_highlight=enterprise#enterprise-plan) edition.

 ![byoc_view_metric_charts_performance](/byoc/byoc_view_metric_charts_performance.png)